tyxla/carbon-breadcrumbs/README.md

 #### Simple with configuration options

-The following example will display a breadcrumb trail with the `"/"` character between the breadcrumb items.
+The following example will display a breadcrumb trail with the `/` character between the items.

 	<?php
     Carbon_Breadcrumb_Trail::output(array(